Feature Content via Content Feed

 Featuring Content to Another Dashboard

-You can use separate tagboards to organize different types of content or to move content through a multi-layer approval process [i.e. if several people in your organization need to sign off on each individual post].
-Click on the arrow in the upper right corner of a grid containing a social post to feature content to another tagboard.
+You can use separate Social Boards to organize different types of content or to move content through a multi-layer approval process [i.e. if several people in your organization need to sign off on each individual post].
+Click on the arrow in the upper right corner of a grid containing a social post to feature content to another Social Board.

-This will open a modal with a full list of your tagboard dashboards.
-Click the 'feature' button on the right to feature that post to as many tagboards as needed.
+This will open a modal with a full list of your Social Boards.
+Click the 'feature' button on the right to feature that post to another board.

 Reordering Your Story